-In the Other Revenues and Expenses section, the Hospitals continues to support the UNC Health Care System Funds via assessments that fund initiatives the Chief Executive Officer of the University of North Carolina Health Care System deems appropriate.
-These assessments are quantified based on recommendations made from the Senior Leadership Team to further the patient care, research and teaching mission of the UNC Health Care System.
-Health Care System assessments increased \$33 million year-over-year resulting from the acquisition of other hospital assets.
-These assessments are described in more detail in Note 14 within the Notes to the Financial Statements.
+Health Care System assessments reflect funding by the Hospitals of initiatives that the Chief Executive Officer of University of North Carolina Health Care System deems appropriate.
+These assessments are quantified based on recommendations made from the Senior Leadership Team to further patient care, research and the teaching mission of the UNC Health Care System.
+These assessments are described in more detail in Note 14.